dlemburg/sequelizegql/README.md

 npm install sequelize sequelize-graphql
 ```

-## What is this?
+## What?

-Generates a customizable (more cusomizations coming) CRUD graphql schema based on provided sequelize data models.
+`sequelize-graphql` generates a customizable (more cusomizations coming) CRUD graphql schema based on provided sequelize data models.

-## Why sequelize-graphql?
+## Why?

 The inspiration for this library was simple: fantastic tools exist in the data-layer/graphql generation space for database first [link here], postgres first [link to postgraphile], and prisma first [link to typegraphql], but missing for sequelize users and for devs who lean towards code/model first data layer design.
 &nbsp;